 Programme Development Grants

-- Pilot/feasibility studies to determine recruitment and participation retention rates, inform sample size calculations, optimise delivery of the intervention, etc.
+- Pilot/feasibility studies, for example to determine recruitment and participation retention rates, inform sample size calculations, or optimise delivery of the intervention

-- Strengthening existing collaborations with methodological experts necessary to deliver the proposed programme.
+- Strengthening existing collaborations with methodological experts as necessary to deliver the proposed full programme.

-- Stand alone projects of any type.
-All constituent projects should be designed solely to inform and strengthen a future Programme Grant for Applied Research application.
+- Stand alone projects of any type: all constituent projects must be solely designed to inform and strengthen a future full PGfAR application

 - Endeavours to formulate teams from initial conception.

 Individual can be between £20K - £100k over a period of six to eighteen months.
 The amount of funding awarded, however, is determined by the scale and nature of the research activity to be conducted.

 We will accept applications in all areas of applied health research.
 Periodically, NIHR will issue new themed calls, highlight notices or emphasise continued interest in areas of particular importance or priority Information on previous themed calls can be found on the NIHR Themed Call page.

 Funding Process and Selection Criteria

 For an overview of the funding process, please see our process map.
 Applicants should note that upon successful completion of the development work, they will be expected to enter into the first stage of the PGfAR competition.